scarabsoft/go-hamcrest/Readme.md

 I am about to do my first steps with Go, so please don't expect this to be idiomatic.
 Coming from the Java Enterprise world(T_x).
 I am used to working with the hamcrest matcher framework, which makes it easy (at least for me) to write readable assertions.
-Maybe someone else finds this useful to.
+Maybe someone else finds this useful too.

 **Contributions and Feedback are welcome.**